bastibe/transplant/README.md

 * `value` for return values.
 * `error` if there was an error during execution.

 In addition to the regular JSON data types, _transplant_ uses a specially formatted JSON array for transmitting numerical matrices as binary data.
-A numerical 2x2 32-bit integer matrix containing `[[1, 2], [3, 4]]` would be encoded as `["__matrix__", "int32", [2, 2], "AQAAAAIAAAADAAAABAAAA==\n"]`, where `"int32"` is the data type, `[2, 2]` is the matrix shape and the long string is the base64-encoded matrix content.
+A numerical 2x2 32-bit integer matrix containing `[[1, 2], [3, 4]]` would be encoded as
+`["__matrix__", "int32", [2, 2], "AQAAAAIAAAADAAAABAAAA==\n"]`, where
+`"int32"` is the data type, `[2, 2]` is the matrix shape and the long string is the base64-encoded matrix content.
 This allows for efficient data exchange and prevents rounding errors due to JSON serialization.

+When Matlab returns a function handle, it is encoded as `["__function__", func2str(f)]`.
+When Matlab returns an object, it caches its value and returns `["__object__", cache_idx]`.
+These arrays are translated back to their original Matlab values if passed to Matlab.

 Note that this project includes a JSON serializer/parser and a Base64 encoder/decoder in pure Matlab.

 TODO
 ----